 When we think about it, why would we ever want our teen to suffer the consequences of poor money management habits when they are adults?
 It puts them at a terrible disadvantage and risk for major problems in their adulthood.
 It’s so unnecessary and so preventable.
 The internet is an excellent source of educational materials for teens in the area of money.
 There are summer camps where they can go learn about money and have a blast!
-There are books and articles that teach about compound interest and why it makes so much sense to start to save and invest at a young age.
-There are board games -- I highly recommend Robert Kiyasaki’s Cash Flow 101 that teaches how to think about money as a wealth builder.
+There are books, board games and articles that teach about compound interest and why it makes so much sense to start to save and invest at a young age.

 You can also search all of TeenLife's business and entrepreneurship program opportunities here!